vault27/Foundation/bgp.md

 ## Communities

-What is BGP community?

 - Cummunity is optional transitive BGP attribute that can traverse from AS to AS
 - Any BGP prefix can have more than one tag (BGP community), you can attach up to 32 communities to a single route

-Why use BGP communities?

 - Additional capability for tagging routes and for modifying BGP routing policy
 - BGP communities can be appended, removed, or modified selectively on each attribute as a route travels from router to router
 - Service providers can make an agreement with your customers on a specific policy to be applied to their prefixes using BGP communities - Incoming traffic engineering - set local preference based on community